telethar/ALttPDoorRandomizer/README.md

 ## Enemizer

-Enemizer has been incorporated into the generator adn no longer requires an external program.
+Enemizer has been incorporated into the generator and no longer requires an external program.
 However, there are differences.

-A document hightlighting the major changes: [Enemizer in DR](https://docs.google.com/document/d/1iwY7Gy50DR3SsdXVaLFIbx4xRBqo9a-e1_jAl5LMCX8/edit?usp=sharing)
+Please see this document for extensive details: [Enemizer in DR](https://docs.google.com/document/d/1iwY7Gy50DR3SsdXVaLFIbx4xRBqo9a-e1_jAl5LMCX8/edit?usp=sharing)

+Notable differences:

+* Several sprites added to the pool.
+Most notable is how enemies behave on shallow water.
+They work now.
+* Clearing rooms, spawnable chests, and enemy keys drops can now have enemies with specific logic in the room.
+This logic is controlled by the new [Enemy Logic option](#enemy-logic)
+* New system for banning enemies that cause issues is in place.
+If you see an enemy in a place that would cause issue, please report it and it can be banned to never happen again.
+Current bans can be found [in the code](source/enemizer/enemy_deny.yaml) for the curious
+* Thieves are always unkillable, but banned from the entire underworld.
+We can selectively ban them from problematic places in the overworld, and if someone wants to figure out where they could be safe in the underworld, I'll allow them there once the major problems have been banned.
+* Tile room patterns are currently shuffled with enemies.

 ### Enemy Shuffle

 Shuffling enemies is different as there are places that certain enemies are not allowed to go.
-This is known as the enemy ban list, and is updated regularly as report of poor enemy placement occurs.
+This is known as the enemy ban list, and is updated regularly as reports of poor enemy placement occurs.
 Poor enemy placement included Bumpers, Statues, Beamos or other enemies that block your path with or without certain items.
 Other disallowed placements include unavoidable damage and glitches.
 Thieves are unkillable, but restricted to the overworld and even then, are banned from narrow locations.

 ### Enemy Damage